matlab-deep-learning/llms-with-matlab/README.md

 4. Set up your OpenAI API key.
 You can either:
     - Pass it directly to the `openAIChat` class, using the nvp `ApiKey`
-    - Or set it as an environment variable.
+    - Or set it as an environment variable using [`setenv`](https://www.mathworks.com/help/matlab/ref/setenv.html) or [`loadenv`](https://www.mathworks.com/help/matlab/ref/loadenv.html):
     ```matlab
     setenv("OPENAI_API_KEY","your key here")
     ```
+    or
+    ```matlab
+    loadenv(filename)
+    ```

 ### MathWorks Products (https://www.mathworks.com)

-Requires MATLAB release R2023a or newer
+- Requires MATLAB release R2023a or newer.
-- Text Analytics Toolbox™

 ### 3rd Party Products:
-3p:

 - An active OpenAI API subscription and API key.

 ## Getting Started

 To get started, you can either create an `openAIChat` object and use its methods or use it in a more complex setup, as needed.

 ### Simple call without preserving chat history

 In some situations, you will want to use GPT models without preserving chat history.
 For example, when you want to perform independent queries in a programmatic way.

 Here's a simple example of how to use the `openAIChat` for sentiment analysis: